Professional and Career Development

 Retaining our most critical asset

 Engaging, developing and retaining a talented workforce is essential to our success.
 The dynamic nature of our work means that our employees may be faced with position reductions and reorganizations when a program ends, is re-competed, or otherwise modified.
 Leidos is keenly aware of the stress this can place on our people, and we are committed to retaining and strengthening our highly skilled professional workforce while communicating clearly and openly at all times.

 Established in 2008, our Talent Resource Program partners with Talent Acquisition teams and Hiring Managers to identify potential open internal opportunities and internal talent.
 Talent Resource Partners provide a variety of services, including one-on-one coaching, interview training, resume building guidance, and information on other internal organizations that need similar skill sets.
 Various resources are available to employees, including redeployment overview sessions, six different workshops on-line and inclusion in our enterprise redeployment listing aimed at ensuring that our talent seeking opportunities are highly visible to hiring managers and recruiters.
-Through the efforts of Talent Resource Partners, our internal placement rate for affected employees averaged 33 percent in 2018.
+Through the efforts of Talent Resource Partners, our internal placement rate for affected employees averaged 50% in 2019.

 To ensure that our employee retention efforts are successful, we conduct a quarterly pulse engagement survey to a representative sample of employees.
 We also participate in periodic formal employee engagement surveys.
 In 2019, we conducted employee engagement surveys with Leidos employees in Australia, the United Kingdom, and the United States.
 The surveys were anonymous and conducted by an independent third party.
 Results were aggregated by business area, sand a number of demographic elements, and shared with our board of directors and executive leadership team.